 S-R-G-m-P-D-N-S

 An evening raga, which, despite its regular titling of ‘Savani Kalyan’, usually lies closer to Bihag than the Kalyan family – chiefly via avoiding tivra Ma, and giving greater strength to the Sa–Pa sangati.
 In the raga’s main incarnation, Dha and Ni are often rendered durbal, and may be skipped via PSP turnarounds (although Jaipur-Atrauli singers give Dha a role in runs such as GmD, DmPG) – however Moutal documents several alternate forms which draw more from the Kalyan-ang: including ‘Shuddha Kalyan + Nat’ (“mentioned by R. Vaze, but unexplained and probably obsolete”), ‘Shuddha Kalyan + Bihag’ (“chalan PmG; RS; GmGm; PGm; GRS; NDP; PNS”), and ‘Shuddha Kalyan + SmGm and a nyas on Dha’ (“given by Bhatkhande [and] performed during the first prahar of night…in this type, the Bihag element is reduced to the maximum”).
 Parrikar, highlighting the role of the mPG cluster, recommends four Bihag-ang renditions (all in jhaptal): by Ramrang (Deva Mahadeva), Kumar Gandharva (Jaane Akala Saba), Mogubai Kurdikar (Deva Deva Satsanga), and Mallikarjun Mansur (accompanied by his wife Gangamma).
-Also see other Bihag-proximate forms including Bihagda, Bihagara, Nat Bihag, Pat Bihag, and Manjari Bihag.
+Also see other members of the Bihag raganga such as Bihagda, Bihagara, Nat Bihag, and Pat Bihag.

 Search | Glossary | Tags